CERTIFICATE OF ORIGIN

 - To effect quotas or quantitative restrictions

-- To assess actual price of the goods.
+- To assess the actual price of the goods.

 C) THE ISSUANCE OF CERTIFICATE OF ORIGIN

-The issuing of the Certificate of Origin (COs) is one of the essential services provided by the Kuala Lumpur & Selangor Indian Chamber of Commerce & Industry which has been issuing COs for a number of years.
+The issuing of the Certificate of Origin (COs) is one of the essential services provided by the Kuala Lumpur & Selangor Indian Chamber of Commerce & Industry which has been issuing COs for many years.